alturkaitretaj/cloud-file-converter/README.md

 ## Running the Project

-1. Launch an EC2 instance.
+1. Launch an AWS EC2 instance.
-2. Open port **5000** in the security group.
+2. Open inbound port **5000** in the security group.
-3. Install dependencies.
+3. Install dependencies on the instance.
-4. Run:
+4. Run the application:

 ```bash
 python3 app.py
 ```

-5. Access the app at:
+5. Access the app using:

 ```
 http://EC2-PUBLIC-IP:5000